-A useful guide to the well identification program can be found by clicking here.
+A useful guide to the well identification program can be found on the State of Oregon website's "Well Identification Program" webpage.

 Well Flow Tests: If domestic water is supplied by a private well, the Buyer should verify to the extent possible whether the well provides adequate water for domestic needs.
 It is strongly recommended that a well flow test be conducted prior to the purchase of any property that depends on a well for domestic water.
 Careful attention should be paid to any disclosures or representations by the Seller.